Supreme Court skeptical of Biden’s workplace vaccine rule

 A conservative majority concerned about federal overreach did bring an end to a federal moratorium on evictions put in place because of the pandemic.

 Because of the pandemic the justices heard the cases in a courtroom closed to the public.
 Only the justices, lawyers involved in the cases, court staff and journalists were allowed inside.
-The public could listen live, however, a change made earlier in the pandemic when the justices for nearly 19 months heard cases via telephone.
+The public could listen live, however, a change made earlier in the pandemic when the justices heard cases via telephone for nearly 19 months.

 It was the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.

-Note: This story has been corrected to say that one-third of those fully vaccinated have also received boosters.